Zhou13-zy/plant-care-buddy/AGILE_PLAN.md

 **Purpose:** Establish the data model for plant care reminders that leverages care strategies, enabling the scheduling and tracking of recurring maintenance tasks customized for each plant's specific needs.

 **Requirements:**
-- Design Reminder entity with all necessary properties
+- Design Reminder entity with necessary properties
 - Create ReminderType enum for categorization
 - Establish relationship to Plant entity
 - Add scheduling and recurrence properties